jrdnull/jrdnull.github.io/_posts/2015-01-13-elixir_favourite_features.md

  "Fizz", "Buzz", "11", "Fizz", "13", "14", "FizzBuzz"]
 {% endhighlight %}

-The do is executed for the first clause that is matched, if no clauses are matched an error will be raised.
+The do is executed for the first clause that is matched.
+If no clauses are matched, an error will be raised.
 I think this is a very readable solution.
 For example I would read the 2nd clause as "get, when n is evenly divisible by 3, is Fizz".

----

 ### Pattern Matching